-As we head into the New Year, here’s a truly delicious and nutritious soup that’s good for your waistline and your health.
-Studies show that soup can help satisfy hunger, reduce calorie intake, and promote weight loss more than other foods.
-This soup is loaded with good-for-you ingredients.
+Here’s a truly delicious and nutritious soup that’s loaded with good-for-you ingredients.
 Lentils are one of the healthiest foods on the planet – rich in folate, fibre, protein, iron, potassium, zinc, and much more.
 Red peppers are all-stars when it comes to vitamin C. Mushrooms are rich in antioxidants and plant compounds that help fight cancer, reduce inflammation, and boost immunity.
 The coconut milk adds great flavor and creaminess to the soup, but be sure to buy “light” brands that are calorie and fat reduced.
 Although there’s been a lot of hype around products made from coconut, most health organizations and health experts believe these products should be consumed in limited amounts due to their saturated fat content.
 Enjoy!

 Makes 6 smaller servings (1 ½ cups/365 mL) or 4 larger servings (2 ¼ cups/540 mL)

 1 tbsp (15 mL) extra virgin olive oil

 1 medium red onion, chopped

 4 cups (1 L) no salt added chicken or vegetable broth

 1 ½ cups (365 mL) light coconut milk